Kovvur

-Kovvur is a town in East Godavari district of the Indian state of Andhra Pradesh.
+Kovvur, also natively known as Kovvuru, is a town in the East Godavari district of the Indian state of Andhra Pradesh.
 It is a municipality and the mandal headquarters of Kovvur mandal in Kovvur revenue division.

 Etymology

 This Town was earlier referred as Govur.

 According to Brahma Puranam, Kovvur(Govuru) is considered as the place of Gautama Maharishi's Ashramam.
 He did farming in the surrounding regions to maintain his Ashramam.
 Gautama Maharishi once he accidentally kills a cow, grazing in his paddy field, by throwing a darbha (sharp, pointed grass).
 Gautama becomes upset with this incident and offers a great tapas for Lord Shiva in Brahmagiri mountains.
 The god, pleased by his tapas, wipes away his sin and allows Ganga to flow in his farm to purify the place (Kovvur).
 The river thus originated is called "Godavari" which means "originated due to killing a cow".
-It is also called as "Gautami" in appreciation to the effort of the maharishi in bringing Godavari to earth.
-Gautama maharishi accidentally kills a cow in his farm and to clear out his sin, he offers a great tapas near Bhrahmagiri parvatas near Triambakam in Maharashtra.
+It is also called as "Gautami" in appreciation to the effort of the Maharishi in bringing Godavari to earth.
+Gautama Maharishi accidentally kills a cow in his farm and to clear out his sin, he offers a great tapas near Bhrahmagiri parvatas near Triambakam in Maharashtra.
 Lord Shiva pleased with his tapas allows Ganga to sanctify the region.